 Conserving water can be a challenge, but you’ll be surprised what you can save when you use it thoughtfully.

-We had days in the winter we used less than 5 gallons.
-As with most things on a boat, it just takes a little practice.
+We had days in the winter when we used less than 5 gallons.
+It just takes a little practice, as with most things on a boat.

-READ NEXT: For more tips on conserving water, check out How to Save Water on a Boat.
+READ NEXT: For more tips on conserving water, check out our guide to saving water on a boat.